hperrin/svelte-material-ui/README.md

 # Usage

 Check out the [Webpack template](https://github.com/hperrin/smui-example-webpack) and the [Rollup template](https://github.com/hperrin/smui-example-rollup) for examples.
+If you are using Svelte with Sapper give it a check to the [Sapper template](examples/smui-sapper-example-rollup) for a starter reference.

 1. To bundle this in your own code, use a Sass processor (not a Sass Svelte preprocessor, but a Sass processor).
 SMUI `index.js` files import Sass files, and they need to be compiled by a processor.
 The `*.svelte` files don't include any Sass or CSS, so a Svelte preprocessor is not necessary.
    * Alternatively, you can import from the `bare.js` files, which doesn't include any styling.
 Then you can either import the Sass yourself, or use the `bare.css` files which are precompiled and packaged with the default theme.